Uberspace/lab/source/guide_teamspeak.rst

 Step 1: Setup license agreement
 -------------------------------

-Before starting the server for the first time, you need to create a file named ``.ts3server_license_accepted`` in the working directory.
+Before starting the server for the first time you should read the ``LICENSE``file that is part of the teamspeak server archive you just unpacked.
+To agree to the license you need to create a file named ``.ts3server_license_accepted`` in the teamspeak server directory.
 It is enough to create the file.
 No need to add content.

 Step 2: Create a default config file, admin password and admin token
 --------------------------------------------------------------------